 that matter the way that women were created in the Bible.

+To the north of Angkor Wat is Angkor Thom, which includes a temple called Bayan.
 Angkor Wat does not have giant faces on it; Bayan has them in enormous abundance.

 The opening shown in this photo would have worked better had an arch been used.

 It seems surprising that people who were obviously so skilled in working with